segunemma2003/nodo-api-backend-payment/API_DOCUMENTATION.md

 1. **Account Numbers:** Customer `account_number` is auto-generated as a 16-digit number when a customer is created.

 2. **CVV and PIN:**
-   - `cvv`: Auto-generated 3-digit CVV for each customer
+   - `cvv`: Auto-generated 3-digit CVV for each customer (required for all payments)
    - `pin`: 4-digit PIN (default: `0000`)
    - Default PIN `0000` can **only** be used to change the PIN, **not** for payments
    - Customers must change their PIN before making any payments
-   - PIN is required for all payment transactions (third-party sites and invoice links)
+   - Both CVV and PIN are required for all payment transactions:
+     - Third-party site payments (via Pay with Nodopay API)
+     - Invoice link payments (via generated checkout links)

 3. **Invoice Links:**
    - Businesses can generate unique invoice links for each invoice